dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration/index.md

 * [User secrets (Secret Manager)](xref:security/app-secrets) in the Development environment.
 * Environment variables.

-Therefore, configuration values set on the command-line override configuration values set with the preceding configuration sources.
+By [default](#default), configuration values set on the command-line override configuration values set with all the other configuration providers.

 ### Command-line arguments